JanCBrammer/OpenHRV/README.md

 Polar chest straps (H7, H9, H10).

 ## Installation
-It is highly recommended to install the project in a virtual environment, e.g., using [conda](https://docs.python.org/3/library/venv.html) or [venv](https://docs.python.org/3/library/venv.html).
+It is highly recommended to install the project in a virtual Python environment, e.g., using [conda](https://docs.python.org/3/library/venv.html) or [venv](https://docs.python.org/3/library/venv.html).